Lucena, Córdoba: History

 Lucena was conquered by the Crown of Castile in 1240.
 It was thereby donated to the Bishop and the Cabildo of the Cathedral of Córdoba in 1241.
 Lucena remained under Cordobese bishopric control until 1342, when it became a stately possession under Leonor de Guzmán.
 It was thus granted a fuero similar to Córdoba's in 1344.
 A borderland town with the Nasrid Kingdom of Granada for the rest of the middle ages, it became a possession of a branch of the House of Fernández de Córdoba in the late 14th century.
+In 1483, when Muhammad XI of Granada invaded Castile, he was taken prisoner at Lucena.

 Population boomed in the early 16th century, growing from 1,300 inhabitants in 1495 to about 8,172 in 1530, owing to the disappearance of the frontier condition in the wake of the Conquest of Granada in 1492.
 Lucena was then settled by numerous converso families, contributing to the demographic growth.
 Conversos leaned on serving the ruling aristocracy, the Marquises of Comares.
 Lucena was granted the title of ciudad ('city') in 1618.

-Portuguese immigrants with a converso background such the Rodríguez settled in Lucena in the early modern period linking with the local Carmona-Castillo converso lineage.
-Similarly to the situation in other towns of the Kingdom of Córdoba, the Portuguese involved in sectors of the local economy such as the textile industry and slave trade.
+Portuguese immigrants with a converso background such as the Rodríguez settled in Lucena in the early modern period linking with the local Carmona-Castillo converso lineage.
+Similarly to the situation in other towns of the Kingdom of Córdoba, the Portuguese were involved in sectors of the local economy such as the textile industry and slave trade.

-The chief industries are the manufacture of furniture, industrial refrigerators, wine, bronze lamps and pottery, especially the large earthenware jars (tinajas) used in the past throughout Spain for the storage of oil and wine, some of which hold more than 300 gallons.
+The chief industries are the manufacture of furniture, industrial refrigerators, wine, bronze lamps and pottery, especially the large earthenware jars (tinajas) used in the past throughout Spain for the storage of oil and wine, some of which held more than 300 gallons.
 Matches also used to be made there.
 There is considerable trade in agricultural produce.
 The horse fair in September was famous throughout Andalusia, but since the last decades of the 20th century there is only a fair like in most towns in Andalusia.